Home - Soup and Stew - Thai Coconut Red Lentil Soup

 Bowl of vibrant red-orange Thai curry soup made with red lentils and coconut milk, with spoon.

 Happily for all of us last-minute cooks, red lentils do not need to be soaked before cooking.
-In fact, all colors of lentils are pretty easy to deal with, which is why they’re one of my top healthy pantry staples.
+In fact, all colors of lentils are pretty easy to deal with, which is why they’re one of my pantry staples.

 Pantry ingredients arranged for making Thai Coconut Red Lentil Soup: red lentils, lime, coconut milk and Thai red curry paste.